vjani99/Pong/README.md

 # Pong
-Simple Pong game created with turtles in Python3
+Pong game created with in Python

 > Experiment to experience GUIs with python